 This pale white-yellow flowers also called "cape heath," is a sun loving shrub with a woody, upright branch with its needle-like leaves.

-One of the flowering vines I had planted in a pot for the hummingbirds, and it surely gets the hummers attention as the red trumpet-shaped flowers are attractive.
-Cypress vine loves the sun and would grow and be climbing, twining on the trellis.
+One of the flowering vines I had in a pot for the hummingbirds that surely gets the hummers attention as the red trumpet-shaped flowers are attractive.
+Cypress vine loves sun climbing and twining on the trellis.
 The color varies from red to white with red being the most common one.
 The flowers that only lasts for a day are tubular in shape with petals all connected that somehow resembles a star.

 Mother of Thousands